ClintStaley/PhysicsCompetition/Docs/Startup.md

 "-uroot" with "-ucmp", assuming that your nonroot username is cmp.
 6. For your new SQL user, create a CmpDB database by running the RESTServer/DB/All.sql file from the MySQL command client.
-The MySQL command `source All.sql` will do this if you start the mysql client in the DB directory.
-Or in Windows, where you can't control the home directory of your MySQL client, you may need `source <full path to All.sql starting from c:>`
+The MySQL command `source All.sql;` will do this if you start the mysql client in the DB directory.
+Or in Windows, where you can't control the home directory of your MySQL client, you may need
+`source <full path to All.sql starting from c:>;`

 ## RESTServer setup